DeCleanup-Network/beta-version/README.md

 The current system relies heavily on the admin wallet for most transactions, leading to bottlenecks and reduced decentralization.
 The system needs to transition to user-initiated transactions for alignment with blockchain principles.

 ### Desired Metadata Information for Dynamic Assets
-The DeCleanup dynamic collection will reflect tokenized cleanup efforts with the following metadata:
+Metadata has constant traits that stay the same with each level upgrade and dynamic parameters and dynamic traits that change.

-**Developer**: EcoSynthesisX.eth.
+Developer: EcoSynthesisX.eth.

-**Collection Type**: Dynamic Tokenized Impact

-**Traits**:
+Collection Description: Dynamic impact assets with future staking utility, tokenizing cleanup environmental efforts **constant traits**
 Category: Cleanup Impact Product
 Impact: Environmental

-Type: Dynamic assets with future staking utility.
+Type: Dynamic Tokenized Impact
+**dynamic**
 DCU Points: Varies based on level (e.g., 10 for Newbie, 100 for Guardian).
 Impact Value (IV): Varies based on level (e.g., 1 for Newbie, 10 for Guardian).
+Level: User progression reflected dynamically (e.g., Newbie, Pro, Hero, Guardian).

 ### Goals for V2
 **1. Multichain Compatibility:**